-Picture a dream island perfectly rising out of the blue ocean, protected by a bright blue lagoon and palm fringed beaches with blindingly white sand.
-Pretty little Maupiti is just so impossibly beautiful.
+Picture a dream island perfectly rising out of the ocean, protected by a bright blue lagoon and palm fringed beaches with blindingly white sand.
+If Google were to return a single result for the search of “classic tropical island”, Maupiti would be it.
 A heavenly scented flower necklace tossed around your neck is the first sign of the warm hospitality that awaits you in Maupiti.
-There are no resorts around here and not even an ATM!
-So prepare yourself for a visit you’ll never forget in one of the most magical islands in the vast South Pacific.
+There are no resorts around here and an ATM was only installed in 2022.
 This Maupiti Travel Guide will help you plan the trip of a lifetime, to an island that has truly succeeded in slowing down time.

 About This Guide

-I spent three months in French Polynesia, as part of a six month backpacking trip across the South Pacific Islands – with a full week in Maupiti.
-This travel guide to Maupiti was written based on my experiences, and is meant to help you make the most of this once in a lifetime destination.
+I spent three months in French Polynesia as part of a six-month backpacking trip across the South Pacific Islands – with a full week in Maupiti.
+I have since returned to Maupiti on three additional occasions, including on my honeymoon in French Polynesia.
+That’s how special this place is.
+This Maupiti travel guide was written based on my experiences and is meant to help you make the most of this once-in-a-lifetime destination.
 The Maupiti Travel Guide is geared towards independent travelers, but any visitor will find it useful.

 Why Should You Visit Maupiti?

 Maupiti is the kind of island where everyone looks familiar after just a couple of days.
 That won’t prevent locals from greeting you with a friendly ia orana and a big smile right from the time you arrive.
-The sheer beauty and laid back way of life, will make you wonder why on earth all the tourists get off at neighboring Bora Bora?
+The sheer beauty and laid-back way of life will make you wonder why on earth all the tourists get off at neighboring Bora Bora?
 Locals have fought long and hard to prevent Maupiti from following the footsteps of its big sister down the road.
-In fact, the island is said to resemble the way Bora Bora used to be before it was discovered by the package holidaymakers.
+In fact, the island is said to resemble the way Bora Bora used to be before the package holidaymakers discovered it.

 Maupiti is small enough to be explored on foot.
-You’ll have a huge smile on your face as you’re walking along its only main road, picking fruit and tropical flowers along the way, climbing its highest peak and crossing the azure lagoon to your very own Robinson Crusoe beach.
-Let’s not forget the magic that lies beneath the calm waves, with giant manta rays and pristine coral just waiting to be discovered.
+You’ll have a huge smile as you walk along its only main road, pick fruit and tropical flowers along the way, climb its highest peak, and cross the azure lagoon to your very own Robinson Crusoe beach.
+Let’s not forget the magic beneath the calm waves, with giant manta rays and pristine coral just waiting to be discovered.

-Of the 11 islands I visited in French Polynesia – Maupiti was by far the island that I enjoyed the most.
+When ranking the islands I enjoyed exploring the most in the South Pacific, Maupiti ranks very high.
 Do not miss the opportunity to see it for yourself!